harleyfan91/pix-assist/app/hooks/useCameraViewfinder.md

 3. **Maintain aspect ratio** when scaling for previews
 4. **The 82% factor is device-specific** - this was determined for the current device/screen size
 5. **Black bars are intentional** - they represent the camera's native aspect ratio vs screen ratio
+6. **Visual calibration is MANDATORY** - Never skip the red square debugging process
+7. **Hook dimensions are SACRED** - Never use screen dimensions for templates

 ## Migration from Old System